 What are the symptoms?

-Early identification of anthrax can be difficult as the initial symptoms are similar to other illnesses.
+Noticing the symptoms of anthrax in the beginning can be difficult.
+The first symptoms are similar to other illnesses.

 - Commonly seen on hands, forearms, head and neck.
 The lesion is usually single.